-- Preview Email Newsletter

 WASHINGTON, July 11 -- LifeNet Health (LNH) recently submitted a public comment letter to the U.S. Food and Drug Administration (FDA) regarding the agency's draft guidance on reducing disease transmission risk associated with sepsis.
 The organization expressed appreciation for the FDA's reissuance of the guidance but raised concerns about the existing challenges it presents to the tissue banking industry.

-Ehab M. Esmail, Vice President of Global Regulatory, Quality, and Clinical at LNH, stated, more ST
+Ehab M. Esmail, Vice President of Global Regulatory, Quality, and Clinical at LNH, stated, "The use of a clinical diagnosis of sepsis as a s more ST

 Medical Society Urges Protection of Student Loan Forgiveness (10)